Neoceryx/Slim-Framework-API-Examples/README.md

 # Slim-Framework-API-Examples

 This Repo contains someones basics examples using slim framewrok to create an API.
+And ajax to send the values to the APIS

 <h4> How Use it </h4>
 <p>